 The Contracting Party is required to obtain a licence for each Information Product in each category of Non-Display Use the Contracting Party and its Affiliates are engaged in.
 The categories of Non-Display Use are outlined in the Information Product Fee Schedule.
 If a single Non-Display Use Device of the Contracting Party and its Affiliates engages in multiple categories of Non-Display Use, the Contracting Party shall obtain licences for each category of Non-Display Use.

-The Contracting Party will not be required to obtain a licence for its and/or its Affiliates’ Non-Display Use by Devices that solely support or facilitate the display, Internal Use and/or the Redistribution of Real-Time Data.
+The Contracting Party will not be required to obtain a licence for its and/or its Affiliates’ Non-Display Use by Devices that solely support or facilitate the display, Internal Use and/or the Redistribution of Information.

-The Contracting Party will not be required to obtain a licence for its and/or its Affiliates Non-Display Use of Delayed Data.
+Depending on the Information Product, the Contracting Party will be required to obtain a licence for its and/or its Affiliates Non-Display Use of Delayed Data and/or After Midnight Data, if and as indicated in the Information Product Fee Schedule.

 Where the Contracting Party does not provide Euronext with an amended Order Form within 3 (three) months of a change in its Non-Display Use, Euronext may in case of over-licensing, assume the invoiced Non-Display Use Fees to be accepted by the Contracting Party and charge and/or retain any of the Fees invoiced.

-Euronext may at any time request the Contracting Party to confirm via the Order Form (i) that its and its Affiliates’ information and Non-Display Use licences are correct and up to date and/or (ii) that it and its Affiliates do not engage in Non-Display Use of Real-Time Data.
+Euronext may at any time request the Contracting Party to confirm via the Order Form (i) that its and its Affiliates’ information and Non-Display Use licences are correct and up to date and/or (ii) that it and its Affiliates do not engage in Non-Display Use of Information.
 If such confirmation is not provided within 1 (one) month of such request, Euronext may assume the Contracting Party and its Affiliates to be engaged in the Non-Display Use of all Information that it is Using and invoice all applicable Non-Display Fees accordingly.

 CFD Use of the Information